SEO Inc. CEO -Garry Grant as a Podcast Guest.

 But when you go and talk about the big brands, I’ll never forget Eric Schmidt.
 He was the, uh, former CEO of Google.
 He said we have to put more emphasis on the big brands and rank them higher just because they’re a brand.
 So they’re doing that.
 And you know, Google says they never manipulate the search values.

 Gary, if I’m listening right now and I’m hyper-motivated, why can I not get to the top of Google’s search engine results within a month by doing nothing?
 It’s it?
 Same thing.
-If you had a business and if you do no advertising and especially if you’re out in the middle of nowhere, because the internet is the vast abyss, it’s the black hole.
+If you had a business and do no advertising, especially if you’re out in the middle of nowhere, because the internet is the vast abyss, it’s the black hole.

 You have to advertise, and you have to do something.
 And again, if you do nothing, nothing’s gonna happen, Gary; I paid you, though.
 And I just don’t want to get reviews.
-Why can’t why can’t I just pay you and not do anything on my part?
-You know, why can’t I just write you a check and then not, you know, cause I wanna, I don’t wanna get reviews.
+Why can’t I just pay you and not do anything on my part?
+You know, why can’t I just write you a check and then not, you know, cause I wanna, I don’t want to get reviews.

 I want you to do all the work.
 Why, why do I have to actually get reviews?
 In addition to you helping me.
 Yeah, we have, uh, we have worked that out with a lot of clients.
 They said I don’t have time to do this, so we can create an email drip campaigns.
 Hey RAs, have you ever bought something from Amazon?

 Okay, so they’re two different things, right?
-And XL site map lists every page on your website, and you don’t see it.
+And XL site map lists every page on your website that you don’t see.
 It’s fed directly to the search engines, and they love it.
 Do you know why?
 Cuz time is money.
-Imagine the computing power it takes to search the internet too, uh, sort it out and then show those results.
+Imagine the computing power it takes to search the internet, sort it out, then show those results.

 Okay.
 I just wanna go here, click it, and you’re there.
 It also helps out search engines, crawl the site better, or go through the site to pull your information.
 Let’s say that I’m listing right now.
 And I say, okay, Dr. Robert Z and this guy, Dr. Z, I’m gonna look your website up for quick here.
 Okay.
 Let’s just, I’m gonna look up, uh, Tulsa.